-This research can have contributions in several ways and add valuable insights to the existing body of knowledge in this field.
-First, it offers solid empirical evidence on how Common auditors affect the tax strategies of companies within a supply chain.
-This insight can enhance our understanding of the influence of Common auditors on corporate behavior and shed light on their broader impact on corporate governance mechanisms.
+This research can contribute in several ways and add valuable insights to the existing body of knowledge in this field.
+First, it offers solid empirical evidence on how common auditors affect companies' tax strategies within a supply chain.
+This insight can enhance our understanding of the influence of common auditors on corporate behavior and shed light on their broader impact on corporate governance mechanisms.
 Secondly, the findings of this study can guide policymakers and regulatory bodies in developing guidelines or regulations regarding auditor selection, audit practices, and auditor responsibilities.
-Specifically, if the results demonstrate a significant role of Common auditors in the corporate tax avoidance process, they could serve as a foundation for practical recommendations aimed at reducing tax avoidance.
-This might involve improving supervision of auditors' work and optimizing audit processes.
-Third, shareholders and other stakeholders can make more informed decisions regarding their investments and interactions with companies by understanding the potential impact of Common auditors on tax strategies.
-Finally, this study contributes to the existing literature in accounting and auditing, particularly in the areas of auditing and taxation, and offers a foundation for future research.
+Specifically, if the results demonstrate a significant role of common auditors in the corporate tax avoidance process, they could serve as a foundation for practical recommendations to reduce tax avoidance.
+This might involve improving the supervision of auditors' work and optimizing audit processes.
+Third, shareholders and other stakeholders can make more informed decisions regarding their investments and interactions with companies by understanding the potential impact of common auditors on tax strategies.
+Finally, this study contributes to the existing literature in accounting and auditing, particularly in auditing and taxation, and offers a foundation for future research.

-Unlike Hu et al. (2023), which emphasizes industry expertise as a key contributor, this research uniquely finds that industry expertise does not significantly impact the auditor-tax avoidance relationship, thus expanding the discussion around boundary conditions for common auditor effects.
-Moreover, the results of this study align with the work of Bae, Choi, and Lee (2019), who examined auditor expertise in relation to audit pricing and suggested that economic conditions alter auditor efficiency and independence.
-This study contributes further by emphasizing how auditor economic dependence affects tax strategies, encouraging improvements in audit supervision and the refinement of audit processes to counter tax avoidance.
+Unlike Hu et al. (2022), which emphasizes industry expertise as a key contributor, this research uniquely finds that industry expertise does not significantly impact the auditor-tax avoidance relationship, thus expanding the discussion around boundary conditions for common auditor effects.
+Moreover, the results of this study align with the work of Bae et al. (2019), who examined auditor expertise in relation to audit pricing and suggested that economic conditions alter auditor efficiency and independence.
+This study further emphasizes how auditor economic dependence affects tax strategies, encouraging improvements in audit supervision and refining audit processes to counter tax avoidance.

-2. Literature Review and Hypothesis Development
+2. Literature review and hypothesis development

-2.1 The concept of Common auditor and its informational role
+2.1 The concept of the common auditor and its informational role

 Common auditors occur when two companies with a business relationship use the same auditing firm.
-A segment of auditing literature explores the category of Common auditors, focusing on the economic behavior of client companies that share auditors.
-Chen (2023) has divided the studies into two categories: The first category pertains to the auditor's style, a concept derived from the research of Francis et al. (2014), They define style as a distinctive set of specific policies and procedures used to standardize audit services (Kothari et al., 2010).
-This method is widely used in audit institutions, contributing to the development of an auditor's personal style.
+A segment of auditing literature explores the category of common auditors, focusing on the economic behavior of client companies that share auditors.
+Chen (2023) has divided the studies into two categories: The first category pertains to the auditor's style, a concept derived from the research of Francis et al. (2014); they define style as a distinctive set of specific policies and procedures used to standardize audit services (Kothari et al., 2010).
+This method is widely used in audit institutions, contributing to developing an auditor's personal style.
 In this category of literature, Francis et al. (2014) found that companies sharing the same auditors exhibit a higher comparability of financial statements in the United States.
 Jiu et al. (2020) observed a similar phenomenon in a Chinese sample.
-The second strand of literature focuses on the information-sharing role of Common auditors.
+The second strand of literature focuses on the information-sharing role of common auditors.
 This is because auditors can easily gather substantial amounts of private client information through audit evidence collection, risk assessment, analytical procedures, substantive testing, and communication with management (Knechel et al., 2009).
 Therefore, there is a possibility that auditors may share this information with other clients.
-Previous research shows that auditors can provide valuable information in various contexts when serving different groups, including: buyers and target companies (Kai et al., 2016); analysts and public companies (Feng et al., 2020); banks and borrowers (Francis and Wang, 2021); mutual funds and public companies (Hope et al., 2020); and suppliers and customers (Dhaliwal et al., 2017).
+Previous research shows that auditors can provide valuable information in various contexts when serving different groups, including buyers and target companies (Cai et al., 2016); analysts and public companies (Fang et al., 2020); banks and borrowers (Francis and Wang, 2021); mutual funds and public companies (Hope et al., 2023); and suppliers and customers (Dhaliwal et al., 2017).